July 10, 2019How Netlify became irrelevant

-First of all, the new product launch of Netlify makes it easier to compare them to their biggest competitor (when it comes to Jekyll websites): CloudCannon.
+First of all, the recent product launch of Netlify makes it easier to compare Netlify to its biggest competitor (when it comes to Jekyll websites): CloudCannon.
 Netlify and CloudCannon both offer static website hosting on a CDN with analytics (through log analysis).
 Both will process your forms with an optional captcha and both offer a CMS for your static website.
-The main difference is their pricing.
+The main difference is the pricing.

 - price: 9 dollar per month per website

 - the fee is for the analytics only

 - 100 forms per month per site (+19 dollar per month if you need more)

 - price: 25 dollar per month for unlimited websites

 - analytics are included